Legal advice on Maritime, Admiralty, and Ship Arrest in Bangladesh

 Ship arrest for a maritime lien

 For the claim of Maritime Lien, the ship can be arrested even if the owner has been changed and in such cases, the claim survives notwithstanding the change in ownership of the ship.
-On the other hand, in the case of a maritime claim, unlike a maritime lien the ship cannot be arrested if, before the filing of the suit, ownership of the ship has changed.

-Time and procedure for Ship Arrest
+Time and Procedure for Ship Arrest

 Documents that are required to be submitted at the time of filling the suit and application for arrest are listed below: